Before your interview with Teach For America, read how to successfully complete your Recommenders List.

-If you’ve been invited to an interview with Teach For America, you’ll need to complete the Recommenders & Reference List.
-This requires you to submit the contact information for two recommenders and one reference.
+If you’ve been invited to an interview with Teach For America, you’ll need to complete a “Recommenders List.”
+This requires you to submit the contact information for two recommenders.

 - Ideally, each recommender will have supervised your work or have been in a position of authority to guide or evaluate your work within the past 3-5 years.

 - If that’s not feasible, then you might want to select a relatively recent manager as a recommender.